RatioInteractive/DevPractices/pages/winjs/code_guidelines.md

 ---

 ### Use CSS nesting to avoid CSS conflict
-* Common symptom is the unexpected style change when navigating in and out.
+* Common symptom is the unexpected style change when navigating in and out in the single page navigation application.
 * Once the CSS style is loaded, it is not unloaded even when you navigate into the new page.
 If there's a style defined again using the same class name or same css selector, it'll override the current style.
 To Avoid the unwanted style change, use css nesting which can differentiate the style.
 ```CSS
 	.CSSConflict .page-section .inner-section .css-conflict-div-1 {